FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 2.rst

 For vertical inlets, the water surface elevations are compared at the node, but the rim elevation is ignored.
 Vertical inlets have unique constraints:

     1. For an inlet on a channel (channel flow is discharging to the storm drain conduit), the invert elevation should be set to the channel bed elevation.
        If the Type 4 inlet is a vertical inlet and it is in a channel cell, the ‘Feature’ column must be equal to 1 in the SWMMFLO.DAT file and the floodplain elevation is not modified.
     2. For a floodplain swale where the flow is discharging to a storm drain conduit or culvert, the floodplain grid element elevation should match the pipe invert elevation.
-   If the Type 4 inlet is a vertical inlet and it is in a floodplain cell, the ‘Feature’ column must be equal to 1 in the SWMMFLO.DAT file and the floodplain elevation equal to the pipe invert elevation otherwise the floodplain elevation is modified at runtime.
+       If the Type 4 inlet is a vertical inlet and it is in a floodplain cell, the ‘Feature’ column must be equal to 1 in the SWMMFLO.DAT file and the floodplain elevation equal to the pipe invert elevation otherwise the floodplain elevation is modified at runtime.0
     3. The ‘Feature’ column in the QGIS Components inlets/junctions dialog window (SWMMFLO.DAT file) has three options:

-..

         0 - default, no flapgate, no vertical inlet opening

         1 - vertical inlet opening

             a.
 Channel pipe inlet invert elevation = channel bed elevation
             b.
 Floodplain grid element elevation = pipe invert elevation

-..

         2 - flapgate (outfall)

-   3.- Turn off the adjustment of discharge during runtime for those inlets with drop box capacity exceeded.
+        3 - Turn off the adjustment of discharge during runtime for those inlets with drop box capacity exceeded.

         4. Revised floodplain elevations are not changed in the FPLAIN.DAT file.
            These modifications are only implemented at runtime.
            For permanent floodplain revisions, the user must adjust the elevations in FPLAIN.DAT to match the modifications in FPRIMELEV.OUT.
            Rim elevations for the inlets located in channel or street cells are not checked and must be verified by the user.

         5. Unique inlet conditions such as those with unusual shape openings are simulated with a rating table or the generalized culvert equation (Type 4 inlets).

 All runtime changes in the floodplain elevation are reported in FPRIMELEV.OUT and Stormdrain_error.chk files.
 They are reported to the FPLAIN_SDElev.RGH and TOPO_SDElev.RGH,